-[Option 1: Reflect Cybersecurity as a standalone Thematic Priority]
+Option 1: Reflect Cybersecurity as a standalone Thematic Priority

 Building trust and confidence in telecommunications/ICTs are essential for their widespread adoption and use.

 The focus of the work in this Thematic Priority is to assist member states on technical and organizational aspects on building confidence, trust and security in the use of telecommunications/ICTs.
 This Thematic Priority seeks to focus on enhancing the quality, reliability, resilience of networks and systems.
 In doing so, the Union will work to make it possible to seize opportunities presented by telecommunications/ICTs while working towards minimizing the negative impact of undesired collaterals.